DataDog/documentation/content/en/workflows/build.md

 ### Input parameters

 Use input parameters to pass data into a workflow.
 You can use input parameters in workflows that:
-- are triggered manually, such as from a Dashboard
+- are triggered manually, such as from a Dashboard.
 - use mention triggers, such as Monitors and Security Signal Notification Rules.

 To add an input parameter: